matthewmoto/atmega_a7105/README.md

   Nodes filter packets for requests, responses and repeating.
 Below are details on the algorithm for each.

-  Requests:
+#### Requests ####
 Requests are filtered using the "Handled Request Cache" detailed above.
 If a node sees the same request it just handled, it will ignore that request.
 Another identical request from the same requesting node *will* be handled due to the fact that the new request will almost be guaranteed to have a different sequence number than the one in the cache.

-  Responses:
+#### Responses ####
 Response packets are filtered out by utilizing the "Target Node Cache" described above.
 If either a node-id and/or a unique-id are specified in the cache, only packets from those id's will be processed by us as responses.
 This helps us to manage requests in the state machine such as GET_NUM_REGISTERS where we will then know which NUM_REGISTERS packet to pay attention to if it comes back (since it will be from the node we originally specified).

 Also, this prevents us from having our target node ID swapped in the middle of long-running operations (like retrieving the names of all registers for a given node).
 Once we get the first NUM_REGISTERS packet back, we can filter on the unique ID of the node also so we won't get garbage from a different node if a ID swap happens.

 ### Packet Repeating ###